 - Klebsiella pneumoniae

-You’ll probably recall a fresh, clean scent in the air after you walk outside after a big storm.
-Well, that’s ozone.
+Ozone smells fresh and – a scent similar to the smell you encounter when you walk outside after a big storm.
+That’s ozone!
 Mother Nature creates ozone during thunderstorms to oxidize the air.

 Municipal Water Plants & Bottled Water Industries: